This post may contain affiliate links – read our full disclosure

 How to Make Honey Yogurt Berry Pops

-Although honey is sugar, it is a natural sugar that is probably better for you than regular cane sugar – or heaven forbid – high fructose corn syrup!
+Now, it is still sugar and honey does have calories so use it in moderation.
+But, in spite of the calorie count – it is probably better for you than regular cane sugar – or heaven forbid – high fructose corn syrup!

 - 2 ounces of raw honey (by volume)

 - 2 cups of blueberries (substitute fruit you like)

 - 2 cups of plain (or vanilla) Greek Yogurt